bmschmidt/wordVectors/README.md

 ## Install the wordVectors package.

 One of the major hurdles to running word2vec for ordinary people is that it requires compiling a C program.
 For many people, it may be easier to install it in R.

 1. If you haven't already, [install R](https://cran.rstudio.com/) and then [install RStudio](https://www.rstudio.com/products/rstudio/download/).
-2. Open	  R, and get a command-line prompt (the thing with a carat on the left hand side.)
+2. Open	R, and get a command-line prompt (the thing with a `>` on the left hand side.)
 This is where you'll be copy-pasting commands.
 3. Install (if you don't already have it) the package `devtools` by pasting the	following
     ```R
     install.packages("devtools")
     ```